DevTrevi/DgcReader/README.md

 {
     ...
-    services.AddDgcReader()                     // Add the DgcReaderService as singleton .AddItalianTrustListProvider(o =>       // Register the ItalianTrustListProvider service (or any other provider type) {
+    services.AddDgcReader()                     // Add the DgcReaderService as singleton .AddItalianTrustListProvider(o =>       // Register at least one trust list provider {
             // Optionally, configure the provider with custom options o.RefreshInterval = TimeSpan.FromHours(24);